xxyjoel/xxyjoel.github.io/_posts/2019-07-25-task-management-proc.md

 ### Day to day procedure:
 ##### Determining which tasks to select for today
-1. Review current unfinished task in the notebook from the prior day (if applicable).
+* Review current unfinished task in the notebook from the prior day (if applicable).
-  a.
-IF the task should move to backlog (gtasks)
+ * IF the task should move to backlog (gtasks)
-    i.
-Copy the item from paper to gtasks with appropriate priority date ii.
-See “Backlogging and Rescheduling Tasks” below on how to determine when to reschedule a task, and when to backlog it
+  * Copy the item from paper to gtasks with appropriate priority date
+  * See “Backlogging and Rescheduling Tasks” below on how to determine when to reschedule a task, and when to backlog it
-  b.
-IF the task should move to today’s current task list.
+ * IF the task should move to today’s current task list.
-    i.
-Cross out the previous days task ii.
-Rewrite the same task on todays task list
+  * Cross out the previous days task
+  * Rewrite the same task on todays task list
-2. Review unaddressed outlook and gmail items
+* Review unaddressed outlook and gmail items
-  a.
-Add starred / flagged items to gtask list
+ * Add starred / flagged items to gtask list
-3. Review gtasks for items selected for current day
+* Review gtasks for items selected for current day
-  a.
-IF tasks listed for today’s date in gtasks is still a top priority, add it to today’s task list (in notebook)
+ * IF tasks listed for today’s date in gtasks is still a top priority, add it to today’s task list (in notebook)
-  b.
-IF task listed for today’s data in gtasks is not a top priority, reprioritize.
+ * IF task listed for today’s data in gtasks is not a top priority, reprioritize.
 Actions to be taken can include:
-    i.
-Move to another date / time ii.
-Move to backlog
+  * Move to another date / time
+  * Move to backlog
-    iii.
-Delete
+  * Delete

 ##### Completing a task
 * Check off the task in the notebook when complete